Al13n0/JWT-go/README.md

 # JWT-go
+This is mainly an educational project that I did in order to force myself to learn go.
 This repo contains a baseline application in go that allows the signup and signin of new users.
 The authenticated users received a JWT token that allow them to access the /protected endpoint